 19. The empire was crushed by the Spanish conquistadors and their allies in 1521

-Cortes was initially cordial towards the uncertain Montezuma, but then took him hostage.
-After an incident when Montezuma was killed, the Conquistadors were forced out of Tenochtitlan.
+Cortes was initially cordial towards the uncertain Moctezuma, but then took him hostage.
+After an incident when Moctezuma was killed, the Conquistadors were forced out of Tenochtitlan.
 They rallied with indigenous allies like Tlaxcala and Texcoco, to build a vast force which besieged and sacked Tenochtitlan in August 1521 – crushing the Aztec empire.

 20. Spanish brought smallpox that devastated the Aztec population